csc-510-group-15/Project2_MetaFit/CONTRIBUTING.md

 # Contributing to METAFIT!!
 <h3>Hello!👋</h3>
 <p>Firstly, thank you so much for showing interest in METAFIT and contributing to our project.👍</p>
-The following are a set of guidelines for contributing to METAFIT We are open to suggestions to enhance our project so feel free to propose changes to this document in a pull request.
+The following are a set of guidelines for contributing to METAFIT.
+We are open to suggestions to enhance our project, so feel free to propose changes to this document in a pull request.

 ### Table of contents